National Firefighter Registry for Cancer: Firefighter enrollment

-The user profile will serve to collect basic information from the firefighter that could change over time and hence can be accessed and updated by the user.
+NIOSH states that the information gathered through the program is only accessible to NIOSH researchers and is protected with multi-factor authentication and "multiple layers of encryption."

 The enrollment questionnaire will collect information on employment/workplace characteristics, exposure, demographics, lifestyle factors, comorbidities, and other confounders.
 Most questions are optional.
 The enrollment process, including the questionnaire, is designed to take 30–45 minutes to complete if all questions are answered.
-Following enrollment, NIOSH will send NFR participants notifications for periodic voluntary follow-up questionnaires (e.g., one per year) to be filled out through the web portal.
+Following enrollment, NIOSH sends NFR participants notifications for periodic voluntary follow-up questionnaires (e.g., one per year) to be filled out through the web portal.

-Other sources of information
+NIOSH can then use this information to track past and future diagnoses of cancer among NFR participants by matching with data from state cancer registries to understand how firefighters' work impacts their risk of developing cancer.

+Incident records

-In addition to roster information, NIOSH plans to request fire incident records dating back to January 1, 2010, or earlier when available, from fire departments for some participants.
+To complement the information gathered directly from firefighters, NIOSH will request fire incident records dating back to January 1, 2010, or earlier when available, from fire departments for some participants.
 Fire departments are required to collect some basic information about fire incidents under the National Fire Incident Reporting System (NFIRS) established by the U.S. Fire Administration.
 (The U.S. Fire Administration is in the process of replacing NFIRS with a new system called the National Emergency Response Information System (NERIS).)
-Department incident records will provide NIOSH investigators with apparatus and incident-specific information to be used as surrogates of exposure for exposure-response analyses.
-Specific variables of interest requested from department incident records may include: incident number, fire station, apparatus, incident type (structure fire, car fire, etc.), on scene time, off scene time, job assignments, number of fire runs, and duration at fires.
+Department incident records will provide NIOSH scientists with apparatus and incident-specific information to be used for exposure-response analyses.

+Specific variables of interest requested from department incident records may include incident number, fire station, apparatus, incident type (e.g., structure fire, car fire, etc.), on scene time, off scene time, job assignments, number of fire runs, and duration at fires.
 NIOSH will explore the most efficient and least burdensome way of obtaining incident records from participating fire departments.